-Mrs. Tierney holds a Bachelor of Arts in political science from American University, a Master’s in Public Administration with a concentration in public and nonprofit management from New York University, and completed the Executive Leadership Program at the Naval Postgraduate School’s Center for Homeland Defense and Security.
-She has also completed the Capstone Course for one star General and Flag Officers, the Joint Flag Officer Warfighting Course, and the Pinnacle Course for two and three star General and Flag Officers.
+Mrs. Tierney holds a Bachelor of Arts in political science from American University and a Master’s in Public Administration with a concentration in public and nonprofit management from New York University.
+She has also completed the Executive Leadership Program at the Naval Postgraduate School’s Center for Homeland Defense and Security, the Capstone Course for one star General and Flag Officers, the Joint Flag Officer Warfighting Course, and the Pinnacle Course for two and three star General and Flag Officers.

 MaryAnn, her husband Ed, son Aiden, and dog Molly reside in South Philadelphia.
 She is an avid runner and home chef.